xoxota99/cubey/docs/hardware/setup.md

 # Setting Up your Raspberry Pi

-These instructions are for Ubuntu 21.04 or later on Raspberry Pi.
-Other than service setup, they should be applicable to any debian-based, reasonably recent OS (such as Raspbian, or whatever they're calling it now).
+These instructions are for Ubuntu 22.04 or later on Raspberry Pi.
+Other than service setup, they should be applicable to any debian-based, reasonably recent OS (such as Raspberry Pi OS).

 ## The Basics

-Install Ubuntu Server 21.04 or later: https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview
+Install Ubuntu Server 22.04 or later: https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview

 SSH into your new, up-and-running RPi using "ubuntu/ubuntu".
 Change the password.